ChristianPribyl/paragraph-classifier/README.md

 ## Evaluate the benchmarks

 ### Heading prediction
+Given a paragraph, predict the heading of section that paragraph was taken from.
+This task can be used to derive clusters (paragraphs with the same predicted section heading), or to classify paragraphs or sections (these paragraphs are about "applications in aerospace").
 ```
 java -jar target/outlines-1.jar paragraph-heading-eval results/predictedParagraphHeadings.log
 ```

 ### Clustering
+Given a set of paragraphs in an article, assign them each to disjoint sets which each represent a section from the original article.
 ```
 java -jar target/outlines-1.jar cluster-eval results/predictedClusters.log
 ```

 ### Heading-Set
+Given the paragraphs that compose an article, predict the collection of headings that article contains.
+This task can be leveraged for query expansion, by indirectly identifying the major topics discussed in the article.
 ```
 java -jar target/outlines-1.jar heading-set-eval results/predictedHeadingSets.log
 ```